AutodeskGames/stingray-docs/source/stingray_help/lighting_rendering/shading_and_materials/work_with_textures/texture_streaming.md

 -	If the game needs to stream too many high-resolution textures at the same time.
 You may be able to address this problem by raising the buffer the system uses to load new texture data from disk (see memory settings below).
 If this problem always occurs in the same places in a level, you can alternatively try to disable streaming for some of the textures in that location so that fewer textures will need to be streamed.

--	If you have other data that needs to be loaded into the game from disk at the same time, such as streaming audio or video, background loading of other resource packages, etc.
+-	If you have other data that needs to be loaded into the game from disk at the same time, such as streaming audio or video, or background loading of other resource packages.

 -	If your project data is read from a slow physical medium such as a DVD or a slow hard disk, or the data is streamed over a network connection.